 This change in marketing coincided with our new tuition plan which we launched effective July 15, 2011.
-Our new plan features increased tuition rates on a per course basis; i.e. \$350/credit hour for master or doctorate program.
+Our new plan features increased tuition rates on a per course basis; i.e. \$333/credit hour for master or doctorate program.

 From 2005 through July 2011 Aspen initiated a number of pre-payment/low per course tuition plans.
-The last plan that ran from June 2010 through July 2011 charged students tuition of only \$3,600 for the entire 12-course Master or Doctorate program (the pre-payment option offered the student the ability to pre-pay \$2,700 for the first four courses or 12 credit hours, followed by \$112.50 per course or \$37.50/credit hour for the remaining eight courses).
+Together we refer to these plans as the Legacy Tuition Plan.
+The last Legacy Tuition Plan that ran from June 2010 through July 2011 charged students tuition of only \$3,600 for the entire 12-course Master or Doctorate program (the pre-payment option offered the student the ability to pre-pay \$2,700 for the first four courses or 12 credit hours, followed by \$112.50 per course or \$37.50/credit hour for the remaining eight courses).
 This program was terminated as of July 15, 2011.
-At March 31, 2013, 43% of our degree-seeking students were on the old pre-paid tuition program.
-However, those students only represented approximately 6% of Aspen's full-time degree-seeking revenues for the quarter ended March 31, 2013, and 3% of Aspen's gross profit from full-time degree seeking students for the quarter ended March 31, 2013.
-The quarter ended December 31, 2012 represented the first quarter in which the old-prepay students were not a majority of our degree seeking students.
+At March 31, 2013, 43% of our degree-seeking students were on the Legacy Tuition Plan.
+However, those students only represented approximately 8% of Aspen's full-time degree-seeking revenues for the quarter ended March 31, 2013, and 5% [of Aspen's gross profit from full-time degree-seeking students for the quarter ended March 31, 2013.
+The quarter ended December 31, 2012 represented the first quarter in which the Legacy Tuition Plan students were not a majority of our degree-seeking students.
 We expect that by the end of 2013, the number of old-prepay students will cease to be material.